Munkh09/Data-Analysis-Cleaning-and-Visualization/README.md

   average "total amount" in August 2019
 - a3t3.svg contains the correlation chart between average tip amounts and passenger counts a3t4.svg contains the correlation chart between trip distances (miles) and average total earnings amounts ($)
-- awk.scr awk.task2.scr awk.task3.scr are the awk script files I wrote that are used for finding average total earnings    and tip amounts
+- awk.scr, awk.task2.scr, awk.task3.scr are the awk script files I wrote that are used for finding average total earnings    and tip amounts